C-SUITE Executives Are Terrible at Social Media

 The team would work on “messaging” and “delivery” and “bridging” from one topic to the next.
 They’d set up cameras in a simulated studio and practice taking the “hard questions” from a mock reporter who’d press them on the key issues they’d likely face in a real situation.

-The same basic practices for media training really should be happening for social media as well, with as much intensity as it was in the aftermath of the Tylenol cyanide scare, or the Exxon oil spill, or the TWA 800 crash, or the BP Oil Spill.
+The same basic practices for media training really should be happening for social media training as well, with as much intensity as it was in the aftermath of the Tylenol cyanide scare, or the Exxon oil spill, or the TWA 800 crash, or the BP Oil Spill.

 Often as a result the CEO doesn’t have the skill or the understanding for how to deal with a fast-breaking situation on social media.
 Even if the PR department is prepared, there can be a bottleneck trying to get the senior leaders on board to approve a 240-character social media post.